InfiniteBlueGX/WarcSearcher/README.md

 * GUI?
 * HTML output?

+## Contributing

+Anyone is welcome to contribute to the repo!
+This is essentially a hobby project for members of the Lost Media Wiki, but anyone is welcome to set up a pull request.

 ## Credits
-This program was developed by the following members of the Lost Media Wiki:
+This tool was developed by the following members of the Lost Media Wiki:
 * CrazyTom
 * Bozo (InfiniteBlueGX)